 The European Food Safety Authority (EFSA) produced a scientific opinion on the safety of using dimethyl ether as an extraction solvent (EFSA, 2009).
-EFSA concluded that it was safe to use dimethyl ether as an extraction solvent, as the petitioner proposed, to extract fat from animal protein products, in particular collagen, with a residue limit of 9 $\mu$ g/kg of treated product.
-It is noted that this dimethyl ether residue limit is well below the Applicant's requested limit (and current residue limits for dibutyl ether and diethyl ether in the Code) of 2 mg/kg (i.e. 2000 $\mu$ g/kg).
-Subsequently, the Commission Directive 2010/59/EU dated 26 August 2010, amending the Commission Directive 2009/32/EC, incorporated a permission to use dimethyl ether as an extraction solvent in preparing defatted animal protein products.
+EFSA concluded that it was safe to use dimethyl ether as an extraction solvent, as the petitioner proposed, to extract fat from animal protein products, in particular collagen, with a residue limit of 9 μ g/kg of treated product.
+It is noted that this dimethyl ether residue limit is well below the Applicant's requested limit (and current residue limits for dibutyl ether and diethyl ether in the Code) of 2 mg/kg (i.e. 2000 μ g/kg).
+Subsequently, the Commission Directive 2010/59/EU, dated 26 August 2010, amending the Commission Directive 2009/32/EC, incorporated a permission to use dimethyl ether as an extraction solvent in preparing defatted animal protein products.
 This Directive included a maximum permitted limit of 0.009 mg/kg dimethyl ether in the defatted protein product, reflecting the EFSA opinion.
-FSANZ proposes a different residue limit (called maximum permitted level in the Code), which is discussed in Section 6.2.